openregulatory/templates/templates/techdoc/14971/risk-table-fmea.md

 > hospital.
 So the disease gets worse.
 Maybe only 10% (0.1, p2) of users will actually blindly trust my Covid
 > app - so not all of them will get disease progression.
 Again, estimate this based on your own data.
 >
-> Finally, you multiple p1 with p2, check your Risk Acceptance Matrix (other template) which Probability
+> Finally, you multiple p1 with p2, check your Risk Acceptance Matrix (see template for the risk management plan) which Probability
 > Category it is (in this case P4).
 Also check that matrix which severity that harm would be, I'm just
 > assuming it could be S2 here.
 Once you have your Probability (P) and Severity (S), check your matrix whether
 > that's acceptable.
 In this case, it's not.